The Guptas and their links to South Africa's Jacob Zuma

 The perception grew in March 2016 when Deputy Finance Minister Mcebisi Jonas said that a member of the family had offered to promote him to the minister's post in 2015.

-She claimed that Mr Zuma was at the mansion when the offer was made.
+She said that Mr Zuma was at the mansion when the offer was made, while the president says he has no memory of her at all.

-The Guptas also found themselves at the centre of a political storm in 2013 after it emerged that a family plane carrying wedding guests landed at the Waterkloof Air Base near Pretoria.
-The base is normally reserved for visiting heads of state and diplomatic delegations.
+The Guptas were first mired in controversy in 2013 after it emerged a family plane carrying wedding guests had landed at the Waterkloof Air Base near Pretoria - a military base normally reserved for visiting heads of state and diplomatic delegations.

-The governing African National Congress (ANC) concurred with the opposition Democratic Alliance (DA) that this was a blatant abuse of power by a family that enjoys a cosy relationship with South Africa's first family.
+The governing African National Congress (ANC) concurred with the opposition Democratic Alliance (DA) that this was a blatant abuse of power.

 Atul Gupta, while insistent that the family had done nothing wrong, issued an apology.